 - Evidence of teaching excellence

 - Commitment to teaching excellence as appropriate to the candidate’s rank

 - Demonstrated commitment to a collaborative, transdisciplinary approach to teaching

-Review of applications will begin June 3, 2019; if not filled, reviews will occur on the 1st and 15th of the month thereafter until the search is closed.
+Application deadline is March 27, 2020.
+Applications will continue to be accepted on a rolling basis for a reserve pool.
+Applications in the reserve pool may then be reviewed in the order in which they were received until the position is filled.
 To apply, visit https://hiring.engineering.asu.edu/ and select "apply now" next to the corresponding position.
 Candidates will be asked to create or use an existing Interfolio Dossier to submit the following: